Productivity Hacks for Homesteaders

 For me, there is nothing more therapeutic than checking things off a list.

-I knew if I could just put a few more minutes into my super productive time AKA the insanely early morning, I would get even more done.
+I knew if I could just put a few more minutes into my super productive time, AKA the early morning, I would get even more done.

 senior woman stretching in a bed from behind